Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_proxy.md

 - `aws_region` (String) If using AWS providers (Bedrock) you can override the `AWS_REGION` environment variable by setting this option.
 - `aws_role_session_name` (String) If using AWS providers (Bedrock), set the identifier of the assumed role session.
 - `aws_sts_endpoint_url` (String) If using AWS providers (Bedrock), override the STS endpoint URL when assuming a different role.
+- `batch_bucket_prefix` (String) S3 URI prefix (s3://bucket/prefix/) where Bedrock will get input files from and store results to for native batch API.
+- `batch_role_arn` (String) AWS role arn used for calling batch API.
+Try to get the value from request if ommited.
 - `embeddings_normalize` (Boolean) If using AWS providers (Bedrock), set to true to normalize the embeddings.
 Default: false
 - `performance_config_latency` (String) Force the client's performance configuration 'latency' for all requests.
 Leave empty to let the consumer select the performance configuration.
 - `video_output_s3_uri` (String) S3 URI (s3://bucket/prefix) where Bedrock will store generated video files.
 Required for video generation.